kkumer/gepard/docs/source/observables.rst

 Observables
 -----------

-Following observables are implemented in gepard.
-They can be used as methods of theory objects, or ``observable`` attributes of datapoints.
+Following observables are implemented in Gepard.
+Identifiers from the table can be used either as methods of theory objects, or as ``observable`` attributes of datapoints.

 .. table:: DVCS observables
     :widths: auto